RWS/studio-api-docs/apiconcepts/translationmemory/exporting_to_a_tmx_file.md

 ```
 ***

-Note that the [TranslationMemoryExporter](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationMemoryExporter.yml) object requires the TM language direction as parameter.
-Like a TM, a TMX file too, is bilingual with a dedicated language direction, which will match the TM language direction.
-That is why you need to provide the TM language direction when creating a new [TranslationMemoryExporter](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationMemoryExporter.yml) object.
+Note that the [TranslationMemoryExporter](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationMemoryExporter.yml) object requires the TM language direction.
+Like a TM, a TMX file is bilingual and uses a language direction that must match the TM direction.
+Pass the TM language direction when you create the exporter.

-In the next step, you may specify the [ChunkSize](../../api/translationmemory/Sdl.Core.TM.ImportExport.Importer.yml#Sdl_Core_TM_ImportExport_Importer_ChunkSize).
-With the chunk size you determine the maximum amount of units that should be read from the TM.
-As long as the TM file resides on a local disk, the chunk size can be large, as the whole TM could be read in one go.
-If the export is going over e.g. an Internet line, then the chunk size should be small enough for the packages to be sent over the WAN.
-In our example, the chunk size is set to 20, which corresponds roughly to the size of our small sample TM:
+Next, you can set the [ChunkSize](../../api/translationmemory/Sdl.Core.TM.ImportExport.Importer.yml#Sdl_Core_TM_ImportExport_Importer_ChunkSize).
+The chunk size determines the maximum number of units read from the TM at one time.
+If the TM is on a local disk, a larger chunk size is usually fine.
+If the export runs over a network, keep the chunk size smaller to reduce latency.
+In this example, set the chunk size to 20, which roughly matches the size of the sample TM:

 # [C#](#tab/tabid-3)
 ```cs